General

 Similar Species

-Red-shouldered Hawk: Broad-winged Hawk lacks red shoulders, has black-and-white bands on tail of even width, and a crisp black border on underwings.
+Red-shouldered Hawk: Broad-winged Hawk lacks red shoulders, has wider, fewer tails bands, and a crips black border on underwings.